-The SCREEN Group traces its history back 150 years to Ishida Kyokuzan Printing Works, a lithographic printing shop founded in Kyoto in 1868.
+The SCREEN Group traces its history back over 150 years to Ishida Kyokuzan Printing Works, a lithographic printing shop founded in Kyoto in 1868.
 In 1934, we succeeded in producing Japan's first photographic glass screens, eventually leading to our R&D division being spun off as an independent venture company in 1943 to become Dainippon Screen Mfg.
 Co., Ltd. Our corporate name actually originated with those first glass screens.

 Through the years, the SCREEN Group has continued to meet the rapidly changing needs of various fields, including the electronics industry, particularly in the semiconductor and display markets, and the printing industry, our foundational business area.
 Our cutting-edge solutions have also enabled us to open up a range of innovative new areas.
 From our humble origins, we have grown steadily to become a global enterprise with numerous products that hold top shares in their respective markets.